 In Québec, political financing and the control of election expenses are subject to principles of fairness and transparency.
+To know more, consult our section on the characteristics of the election financing.

 Excerpt from a speech given in August 2000 (in French) by Francine Barry, assistant of the Chief Electoral Officer, at the conference of the International Political Science Association (IPSA):